Outdoor Personal Reference Library- From Field Manuals to Stories of Adventure

 Having a good source of maps and trail guides is an excellent starting point for any outdoor adventure.

-There used to be a time when you could go to your favorite outdoor outfitter or surveyor's shop to purchase paper USGS.
-With the internet, those days are gone.
-You can still find maps and guidebooks of the most popular trails and parks at your nearest outfitter or bookstore.
+There was once a time when you could easily visit your favorite outdoor outfitter or surveyor’s shop to pick up paper USGS maps.
+With the rise of the internet, those days are largely behind us.
+However, you can still find maps and trail guides for popular parks and trails at many outfitters or bookstores.

 Guides and Manuals: